reece-b4/pets-and-owners-old/README.md

 - DELETE

 All of these routes should start with `/api/` as we are creating an API.
 Make them restful!

+Remember to use `nodemon` so that you do not have to keep manually restarting your express server!

 ### Day 1 - GET endpoints to implement: